 Here’s a list of screen shots with some various mail client I have:

 Here’s an example of what happens if you keep “default” font name.
-You can see that with a different font name and font size, some of the alignments are wrong.

 Note that I made a mistake while creating the borders… I messed up and configured the “border-whatever” keywords in the “HTML Attributes” rather than the “Inline Style”.
 This explains why the borders aren’t all shown in my examples.